detec/sku-web-sync/README.md

 ## Tests notice ##

-As this application uses a large customized OEBS database, there are no JUnit tests.
-Only automated functional testing is used, where Maven cargo plugin raises GlassFish 4 instance, changes configuration to desired one.
-From client side Selenium Firefox client tests login and logout, .xls file upload and download, ability to change wizard steps without changes.
+As this application uses a large customized OEBS database with piles of interdependent tables, there are no JUnit tests.
+Only automated functional testing is used, where Maven cargo plugin raises GlassFish 4 instance and changes configuration to desired one.
+From client side Selenium Firefox client tests login and logout, .xls file upload and download, ability to pass through wizard steps without changes made to database.

 ## System requirements ##